-This is a revised version of a “From the Local History Room” column that first appeared in May 2014 before the launch of this weblog, republished here as a part of our Illinois Bicentennial Series on early Illinois history.
+This is an updated reprint of a “From the Local History Room” column that first appeared in Aug.
+2014, before the launch of this weblog.

 By Jared Olar